Skip to content

 This post may contain affiliate links.
 Read disclosure policy.

-This recipe for sheet pan salmon and asparagus is delicious but even more than that, it’s a complete and healthy meal done on one baking sheet in under 1 hour.
+This recipe for sheet pan salmon and asparagus with potatoes is delicious but even more than that, it’s a complete and healthy sheet pan dinner done on one baking sheet in under 1 hour.
 The easy cleanup is just a bonus!

 It’s made with oven baked salmon drizzled with a lemon butter sauce.
 The roasted asparagus is tender-crisp and the roasted red potatoes are perfectly seasoned.
 It’s filling without being heavy and is the best easy dinner idea after a long busy day!